tldr-pages/tldr/pages/common/cargo-metadata.md

 # cargo metadata

 > Output the workspace members and resolved dependencies of current package as JSON.
-> Note: The output format is subject to change in future versions of Cargo.
+> NOTE: The output format is subject to change in future versions of Cargo.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-metadata.html>.

 - Print the workspace members and resolved dependencies of the current package: